hung-phan/composer/README.md

 You will be able to access it in requestData

 ```
-HttpMethodRequestBody<T, S extends ElementState<any>> {
+export interface HttpMethodRequestBody<RequestDataType, ClientInfoType> {
-  clientInfo?: ClientInfo;
+  elementState?: DataContainer;
-  requestData?: RequestData<T>;
+  requestData?: RequestData<RequestDataType>;
-  elementState?: S;
+  clientInfo?: ClientInfo<ClientInfoType>;
 }
 ```

-`clientStateId` in HttpMethod will need to be associated with a StateholderElement.
+`clientStateId` in HttpMethod will need to be associated with a `DataContainer`.
 Its responsibility is when specified in the `HttpMethod` object, it will extract that `elementState` in the client and send it along with the request to the server side